 Help boost their confidence

-Partners might get things wrong from time to time, or do things differently from how you would do it – and that’s ok.
+Dads or partners might get things wrong from time to time or do things differently from how you would do them – and that’s ok.
 As the primary caregiver you are likely to have a certain way you like doing things, but make sure you don’t make them feel bad when it doesn’t go according to your plan.
-Encourage their willingness to get involved, and explain why you do certain things in certain ways, eg. why they have to go to bed at a certain time to avoid being overtired.
-Who knows you might even learn something from them.
+Encourage their willingness to get involved, and explain why you do certain things in certain ways (e.g. why they have to go to bed at a certain time to avoid being overtired).
+Who knows, you might even learn something from them!

 Encourage them to play and sing to the baby